BachelorProjectSW/kubernetes_application/src/cluster_api/README.md

 ### Prerequisites

-- Raspberry Pi devices with a supported Linux distribution (Debian/Ubuntu recommended)
+- Raspberry Pi devices with a supported Linux distribution
 - SSH access to each node
 - A [Tailscale](https://tailscale.com/) account for VPN networking between nodes